markdellostritto/ann/README.md

 the optimization when using a decay schedule for the optimization step (gamma).
 In this case, if one removes or comments out a given parameter, then the optimization parameters are taken from the restart file.

+## BASIS

+A "basis" is defined as the collection of symmetry functions used as inputs for a given species.
+A basis is comprised of both radial and angular symmetry functions for all species in a given potential.
+For example, if one is constructing a NNP for Ar, Kr, and Xe, each of these species will have its own basis.
+The basis for Ar will include radial functions for neighboring Ar, Kr, and Xe atoms, as well as angular functions for all unique combinations of pairs of Ar, Kr, and Xe atoms.

+The basis is defined in a file which lists the central species at the top followed by a list of lists of symmetry functions corresponding to each species or pair of species.

+The choice of the word "basis" is intentional, as the basis in quantum chemistry serves much the same purpose as a basis in NNPs.
+In quantum mechanics, the Hamiltonian is an operator which thus has a concrete functional form only when paired with a given wavefunction.
+The choice of basis thus defines the possible energies of a given system and thus must be carefully choice to represent the possible states a given molecule might occupy.
+If one includes only s-orbitals for H, it will impossible to correctly predict the polarizability.
+In a similar way a NN is an operator which is well defined only when paired with a given set of inputs.
+The symmetry functions define the inputs and thus define the possible energies a NN could produce.
+If one includes only radial symmetry functions the impossibility of uniquely assigning all possible atomic configurations to lists of interatomic distances will make it impossible to generate an accurate NNP.

+When specifying each set of symmetry functions, one must include the cutoff distance, the cutoff function, the type of symmetry function, and the normalization scheme.
+The normalization scheme can be either UNIT or VOL, corresponding to "unit" normalization or "volume" normalization, respectively.
+For unit normalization, the inputs to the neural network are not normalized at all, making them suitable only for activation functions whose gradients remain constant as the input goes to infinity.
+For volume normalization, the inputs are scaled by a constant related to the cutoff volume, guaranteeing they will lie within a small range, thereby making it possible to use activation functions whose gradients go to zero quickly as the the inputs move away from zero.

 ## WRITING

 Every "n_write" iterations the neural network potential is written to file, and a restart